Titousensei/sisyphus/README.md

 parts of the data set.
 Updating a large subset (<10%) of a data set this way can be very expensive in a database.

-Another common pattern is to merge two or more data sets by completing the entries in one data set with data from the other data sets, for the entries that have common parts.
-Databases call this a "join" operation.
+Another common pattern is join operations, where you merge two or more data sets by completing the entries in one data set with data from the other data sets, for the entries that have common parts.

 Sisyphus is a java library that tries to address data processing problems where a full scan of data sets is required in order to extract or modify the data.
 It